qalid7/compath/README.md

 ## Multiplex IHC

 By large, this pipeline is designed for H&E images as they make the bulk of our paper.
-For multiplex IHC images (CD8+, CD4+FOXP3-, CD4+FOXP3+; refer to Methods in the paper).
+For multiplex IHC images (CD8-CD4-FOXP3); refer to Methods in the paper.
 Depending on your IHC images (combination of colors, cytoplasmic/nuclear staining), the pipeline may need some modification.

 ## Training

 Training codes are available for each step of this pipeline.
-We will update this repo with a more recent version (updated codes, tf version 1.13) of this pipeline.
+We aim to update this repo with a more recent version (updated codes, tf version 1.13).